DBozhinovski/blog.darko.io/content/posts/2020-04-27---build-you-a-corona-tracker-the-hard-way.md

   * `pages` also contain components in a sense, but these are rendered by Gatsby directly as static web pages.
 So essentially, the "important" part of what the user sees on screen.
   * `templates` hold templates, usually markdown, but not always.
 In the case of Rona, it holds two types of templates:
     * `post.tsx` which renders the `.mdx` pages inside the `pages` directory.
 You can think of `.mdx` as markdown with benefits.
 [React benefits, that is](https://mdxjs.com/).
     * `report.tsx` renders per-country reports for COVID-19 status world-wide.
 I would like to give a huge shout-out to ECDC for providing the data in the format they do.
-It's an example of well formatted and easily accssible data that opens some very interesting possibilities for applications such as Rona.
+It's an example of well formatted and easily accessible data that opens some very interesting possibilities for applications such as Rona.
 * `scrapers` contains build-time scrapers for fetching data from their respective sources:
   * `wikipedia` scrapes wikipedia, the old fashioned way
   * `who` does some pretty unholy things (which I will get into), but I didn't really have a choice.
 And I wanted the data bad.